qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadlayer.rst

 ===================

-If you would like to use the opened layers for rendering, do not forget to add them to ``QgsProject`` instance. ``QgsProject`` takes ownership of layers and they can be later accessed from any part of the application by their unique ID.
-When the layer is removed from map layer registry, it gets deleted, too.
+If you would like to use the opened layers for rendering, do not forget to add them to the :class:`QgsProject <qgis.core.QgsProject>`_ instance.
+The :class:`QgsProject <qgis.core.QgsProject>`_ instance takes ownership of layers and they can be later accessed from any part of the application by their unique ID.
+When the layer is removed from the project, it gets deleted, too.
+Layers can be removed by the user in the QGIS interface, or via Python using the :func:`removeMapLayer() <qgis.core.QgsProject.removeMapLayer>` method.

-.. index:: Map layer registry; Adding a layer
+.. index:: Qgis project; Adding a layer

-Adding a layer to the registry:
+Adding a layer to the current project is done using the :func:`addMapLayer() <qgis.core.QgsProject.addMapLayer>`_ method:

 .. code-block:: python